 Fig. 10.
-Time per step of EKF SLAM vs. amortized time per step of D&C SLAM (top); accumulated time of EKF SLAM vs. D&C SLAM (bottom).
+(Top) Time per step of EKF SLAM versus amortized time per step of D&C SLAM.
+(Bottom) Accumulated time of EKF SLAM versus D&C SLAM.

-Figure 8 shows the resulting maps from standard EKF SLAM vs. D&C SLAM.
-Each algorithm solves data association on its own.
-This allows seeing when the estimator falls out of consistency precisely because data association starts to fail; there are some minor differences due to missed associations in the case of EKF.
-Figure 10, top, shows the amortized cost of D&C SLAM.
-We can see that in this experiment an EKF step can take 0.5 seconds, while the amortized D&C SLAM step will take around 0.05 seconds.
+there are some minor differences due to missed associations in the case of EKF.
+Fig. 10 (top) shows the amortized cost of D&C SLAM.
+We can see that in this experiment an EKF step can take 0.5 s, while the amortized D&C SLAM step will take around 0.05 s.
 The main source of the noise visible in the EKF timing values is the variable number of observations gathered when the vehicle traverses the environment.

-In real experiments like Victoria Park it is not generally possible to predict at which step the size of the current local map will reach its limit size.
+In real experiments, such as Victoria Park, it is not generally possible to predict at which step the size of the current local map will reach its limit size.
 This depends on the trajectory that the vehicle follows and on the density of features in the environment.
-Some features can be initialized in the map and later removed if they are not re-observed.
-In the Victoria Park data set, the vehicle sometimes carries out exploratory trajectories and sometimes it revisits previously mapped regions of the park.
+Some features can be initialized in the map and later removed if they are not reobserved.
+In the Victoria Park dataset, the vehicle sometimes carries out exploratory trajectories, and sometimes, it revisits previously mapped regions of the park.
 When two local maps are joined, the size of the resulting map will depend on the overlap.
 For these reasons, the total map size does not increase linearly with the number of steps.
-This makes the total cost of standard EKF SLAM to not be cubic with the number of steps (fig. 10, bottom).
-For the same reasons the total cost of D&C SLAM seems to grow linearly, instead of quadratically, with the step number.
+This makes the total cost of standard EKF SLAM to be noncubic with the number of steps (Fig. 10, bottom).
+For the same reason, the total cost of D&C SLAM seems to grow linearly, instead of quadratically, with the step number.
 In any case, the benefits of using D&C SLAM can be clearly seen.
-In this experiment, the total cost of D&C SLAM is one fifth of the total cost of standard EKF, (130.24s on a 2.8 GHz Pentium IV, compared to 590.48s for EKF SLAM).
-This result is also comparatively better than the reported by iSAM algorithm [23] (464s on a 2 GHz Pentium M) and comparable to FastSLAM 2.0 [29] (140s on a 1 GHz Pentium IV).
-Plotting the results of D&C SLAM on @Google Earth (Fig. 9) reveals a superior performance when comparing with the precision obtained by the mentioned algorithms [23], [29].
+In this experiment, the total cost of D&C SLAM is one-fifth of the total cost of standard EKF, (130.24 s on a 2.8 GHz Pentium IV, compared to 590.48 s for EKF SLAM).
+This result is also comparatively better than the reported by iSAM algorithm [23] (464 s on a 2 GHz Pentium M) and comparable to FastSLAM 2.0 [29] (140 s on a 1 GHz Pentium IV).
+Plotting the results of D&C SLAM on Google Earth (see Fig. 9) reveals a superior performance when compared with the precision obtained by the mentioned algorithms [23], [29].
 The accompanying video dcslam\xvid\victoria.avi shows the comparative running times of both standard EKF SLAM and D&C SLAM.

 VII.
-CONCLUSIONS
+CONCLUSION

-In this paper we have shown that EKF SLAM can be carried out in time linear with map size.
+In this paper, we have shown that EKF SLAM can be carried out in linear time with map size.
 We describe an EKF SLAM variant: Divide and Conquer SLAM, an algorithm that can be easily implemented.
 In contrast with many current efficient SLAM algorithms, all information required for data association is available when needed with no further processing.
 D&C SLAM computes the EKF SLAM solution, both the state and its covariance, with no approximations, and with the additional advantage of providing always a more precise and consistent vehicle and map estimate.
 We also provide RJC, a data association algorithm that also executes in linear time per step.

-We hope to have shown that D&C SLAM is the algorithm to use in all applications in which the Extended Kalman Filter solution is to be used.
+We hope to have shown that D&C SLAM is the algorithm to use in all applications in which the EKF solution is to be used.
 We also believe that the D&C map hierarchical splitting strategy can also be incorporated in other algorithms based on local submaps and similar strategies.
-This idea is part of our future work.
+This idea is part of our future research.

+APPENDIX

-APPENDIX: MAP JOINING 2.0
+MAP JOINING 2.0